crmcog/sf-cog/docs/admin-guide/50-trust-security.md

 | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | Always have access <br><ul><li> Group Member</li><li> Queue Member</li><li> Role Member</li><li> Member of Subordinate Role</li><li> Territory Member</li><li> Member of Subordinate Territory</li></ul> | Access through hierarchy <br><ul><li> Manager of Group Member</li><li> Manager of Queue Member</li><li> Manager of Role</li><li> Manager of Territory</li><li> User Role Manager of Territory</li></ul> |

-Manager always sees subordinates' data and has same privileges as the subordinate.
+A manager has same privileges to data as the direct subordinate.
 However, you can override this default behaviour using 'Grant Access using Hierarchy' flag and disable data access to managers in custom objects.
 There are limitations to this behaviour - see [security sharing considerations](https://help.salesforce.com/articleView?id=security_sharing_considerations.htm&type=5) and [manager role help page](https://help.salesforce.com/articleView?id=users_managers_only.htm&type=5) for details.

 If a user is have more than 10K records assigned, it is advisable to keep user out of the role hierarchy for performance reasons